Top 66 Medicare Advantage Plans Maricopa County, AZ

 See below. |

-Most of us also get an Individual Election Period (IEP), but it only comes around once.
-Your IEP is a 7-month period around your 65th birthday.
-It starts three months before your birth month and ends three months after, so you have plenty of time.
-If you are receiving Social Security Disability Insurance (SSDI), your IEP starts on the 25th month of your benefits.
+There's also an Individual Election Period (IEP) that you can use once.
+Your IEP is a 7-month period of time around your 65th birthday.
+It begins three months before you turn 65 and ends three months later.
+If you have Social Security Disability Insurance (SSDI), your IEP begins on the 25th month.

-Some beneficiaries may be eligible for a standalone prescription drug plan.
-Also known as a PDP, or Part D plan, a standalone prescription plan provides coverage for prescription drugs to Original Medicare and Medicare Advantage plans that do not include Part D.
+Some people may be eligible to join a standalone prescription drug plan.
+Otherwise known as a PDP or Part D plan, a standalone prescription drug plan adds prescription coverage to Original Medicare and Medicare Advantage plans that do not include coverage for prescriptions.

-It is important to know that most Medicare Advantage plans include prescription drug coverage and may not allow members to sign up for a separate drug plan.
-Medicare rules do not allow you to be enrolled in plans that offer overlapping benefits.
+It’s important to note that health plans that include prescription drug coverage may disenroll members who sign up for a separate drug plan.
+You cannot be enrolled in plans with overlapping benefits.

 - Beneficiaries in a nursing home or receiving skilled nursing care at home;